jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 This is like subjecting astronauts to every conceivable scenario in training so that should they encounter it on a mission, it won’t be their first experience.

 Covering all behavior is as much art as science.
 Cataloging desired behavior is often an evolutionary and exploratory process.
-Expected behavior won’t all reveal itself on the first and possibly even subsequent iterations.
+Expected behavior won’t reveal all of itself on the first and possibly even subsequent iterations.

 # Simple
 A unit test should be simple.
 It should declare expected behavior and be obvious in how it will confirm that behavior.
 Most unit tests should require no more than 20 lines of code.